jstephencorey/java-badge/README.md

          stores keys with empty values.
          TreeSet is similar to HashSet, but with ordered values.
 TreeSet is advantageous over HashSet when you need things to be ordered for some reason, such as for iteration.

 6. Write an application to read a file with 10k lines of text, and output another file with the lines in sorted order (sample file)
-   1. See `q6_sortfile/SortFile.java`
+   1. See `q6_sortfile/SortFile.java`, setting `boolean sortReverse = false;`
 7. Write an application to read a file with 10k lines of text, and output another file with the lines in reverse sorted order
-   1. See `q6_sortfile/RSortFile.java`
+   1. See `q6_sortfile/SortFile.java`, setting `boolean sortReverse = true;`
-8. Write code to show exception handling including examples of checked, unchecked, and Error exceptions: For Error exception handling, see my TotalChar file, that's what I use to get the number of characters.
+8. Write code to show exception handling including examples of checked, unchecked, and Error exceptions
-ExceptionHandling.java
+   1. See `q8_exceptions/ExceptionHandler.java`
 9. Write your own enum type.
 Describe when you would use it: It's pretty simple, part of a program I used to practice using the Builder pattern and TestNg.
 It simply is an enum of the different types of measure used for nutrition labels.
 I might eventually add more to it, but there's not much need.
 MeasureType.java